microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 ![image](./images/key_vault_8.png)

-Next you must give the secret API key a fitting name, before then copy-pasting the previously created Form Recognizer key to the *Secret value* field.
+Next you must give the secret API key a fitting name, before copy-pasting the previously created Form Recognizer key to the *Secret value* field.
 If you followed this guide, you stored this key in a local text editor such as Microsoft Notepad.
 Click create once you're finished.

 ![image](./images/key_vault_9.png)